cartrawler/cartrawler.github.io/docs/StyleGuide/userFlow.md

 ### Standalone Flow

-Standalone flow is the full booking experience asking the user to enter search criteria all the way through to lead driver and payment information.
+The Standalone flow is the full booking experience asking the user to enter search criteria all the way through to lead driver and payment information.

 ![](/uploads/standalone flow.png)

 ### In Path Flow

-In Path flow is the booking experience that is embedded in another user flow.
+The In Path flow is the booking experience that is embedded in another user flow.
 Example scenarios include during the flight booking flow.
-The widget is a touchpount that can be adapted to a partner "Add Extras" or ancilliaries screen.
+The widget is a touchpoint that can be adapted to a partner "Add Extras" or ancillaries screen.

 ![](/uploads/In-Path Flow.png)